 The eRA Commons User Name should match the information provided in the Credential field of the R&R Senior/Key Person Profile (Expanded) Form in your grant application.

-Position Title:

 Persistent Identifier of the Senior/Key Person (PID):

 The PID is a unique, open digital identifier that distinguishes the individual from every other researcher with the same or a similar name.
 For NIH only enter ORCID iD.This field is optional.

+Position Title:

 Fill in the position title of the senior/key person or other significant contributor in the "Position Title" field of the Biosketch Format Page.

 Education/Training